 Defaulting on a payment arrangement.

-If payment is not made in cleared funds by the agreed payment date, the agreement will normally be terminated.
+If payment is not made in cleared funds by the agreed payment date, the payment agreement will normally be terminated.
 If this happens, the account will be passed to an individual bailiff.
 He will make a personal visit to your property for the purpose of taking control of your goods.
 When he attends, the debt owed will increase to include the enforcement fee of £235.
 The fees that can be charged are outlined on this page.

 Can I make payment direct to the local authority or Magistrates Court?

 Once a Notice of Enforcement is issued, bailiff fees incurred up to the date of payment form part of the debt.
-From all payments made (whether to the council, court or enforcement company), the Compliance fee of £75 must be deducted first.
+From all payments made (whether to the council, the court or the enforcement company), the Compliance fee of £75 must be deducted first.
 The difficulties that you will face by paying the council (or magistrates court) direct are outlined on this page.

-If the debt being enforced is a criminal court fine, then in all cases, the court will transfer your payment to the relevant enforcement company (Marston Group, Collectica Ltd, Swift Credit Services or Excel Enforcement).
+If the debt being enforced is a criminal court fine, then in all cases, the court will simply transfer your payment to the relevant enforcement company (Marston Group, Collectica Ltd, Swift Credit Services or Excel Enforcement).